 An ASCS must pass the NADCA certification examination, demonstrating extensive knowledge in HVAC design and cleaning methodologies.
 They are also required to further their industry education by attending seminars in order to maintain their NADCA certification status.

-Service-Tech Corporation specializes in complete HVAC and industrial cleaning that reduces safety risks, prolongs equipment life and improves the IAQ in your environment.
+Service-Tech Corporation specializes in complete HVAC and industrial cleaning that reduces safety risks, prolongs equipment life, and improves the indoor air quality of your environment.
 Contact us today.